omgholap11/RideShare/README.md

     Navigate into the `Backend` directory, install dependencies, and configure environment variables.
     ```bash
     cd Backend
     npm install
     ```
     Create a `.env` file in the `Backend` directory (at the same level as `package.json`) and populate it with your environment variables:
     ```env
     MONGO_URI=your_mongodb_connection_string_from_atlas_or_local
     JWT_SECRET=a_strong_random_secret_key_for_jwt
     PORT=5001 # Or any other desired port for your backend API
-    # Add any other environment variables required by your backend (e.g., for Driving License API)
+    # Add any other environment variables required by your backend (e.g., for Driving License API keys)
     ```
     *(Hint: For `MONGO_URI`, you can set up a free tier cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to get a connection string.)*